cooper/wikifier/doc/configuration.md

 * *wikifier* (this is default)
 * *mediawiki*

-The default configuration includes the `wp` identified for the [English Wikipedia](http://en.wikipedia.org):
+The default configuration includes the `wp` identifier for the [English Wikipedia](http://en.wikipedia.org):

     @external.wp: {